AmoghJ001/amoghjoshi/content/publication/jbhi/index.md

 ---
-title: "MFL-Net: A Lightweight Multi-Scale Feature Learning CNN For COVID-19 Diagnosis From Chest Radiography Scans"
+title: "MFL-Net: An Efficient Lightweight Multi-Scale Feature Learning CNN For COVID-19 Diagnosis From Chest CT Scans"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here